ory/docs/docs/hydra/advanced.md

    or other sensitive data (e.g. user roles and permissions) and is sometimes used as a means of transporting system-relevant information in a stateless manner.
-Therefore, making these tokens transparent (by using JSON Web Tokens as Access Tokens) comes with risk of exposing this information accidentally, and with the downside of not storing this information in the OAuth 2.0 Access Token at all.
+Therefore, making these tokens transparent (by using JSON Web Tokens as Access Tokens) comes with risk of exposing this information, and with the downside of not storing this information in the OAuth 2.0 Access Token at all.
 2. **JSON Web Tokens can't hold secrets:** Unless encrypted, JSON Web Tokens